mautic/developer-documentation-new/docs/plugins/config.rst

       - Description
     * - ``mautic.sms_transport``
       - ``['integrationAlias' => 'Name to display in the UI for this transport.']``
-      - Register this service as a :ref:`Text Message transport<Text Message transports>`.
+      - Register this service as a Text Message transport.
     * - ``mautic.sms_callback_handler``
       - none
-      - Registers this service to handle webhooks from a :ref:`Text Message transport<Text Message transports>`.
+      - Registers this service to handle webhooks from a Text Message transport.
     * - ``mautic.email_transport``
       - Key/value pairs to configure fields required to authenticate with the transport's service.
 See :ref:`components/emails:Email transports`.
       - Registers the service as an :ref:`Email transport<components/emails:Email transports>`.